emdgroup/baybe/docs/userguide/targets.md

 # The file on targets

-This file should contain information about targets
+This page will soon contain information about targets.
+In the meantime, please see the [examples](../../examples/examples) instead.